 The groundwater management area which is the subject of this Plan is defined as the extent of the hydrogeological boundaries as generally represented by MCWRA Zone 2C (Figure 1-2).
-This basin description is not completely consistent with that described by California Department of Water Resources (DWR) in Bulletin 118, California's Groundwater (2003), therefore, Table 1-1 has been included to aid the reader in correlating the basin hydrogeology described herein with the nomenclature used by the California Department of Water Resources (DWR) in Bulletin 118.
+This basin description is not completely consistent with that described by California Department of Water Resources (DWR) in Bulletin 118, California's Groundwater (2003), therefore, Table 1-1 has been included to aid the reader in correlating the basin hydrogeology described herein with the nomenclature used by the California Department of Water Resources (DWR) in Bulletin 118, California's Groundwater (2003), therefore, Table 1-1 has been included to aid the reader in correlating the basin hydrogeology described herein with the nomenclature used by the California Department of Water Resources (DWR) in Bulletin 118.

+Table 1-1

-Table 1-1Comparison of Basin Definitions
+Comparison of Basin Definitions